Power100 kW/134 HP

-Strictly discussing physical appearances, the Coda four-door is easily the least interesting vehicle we have set our eyes on in years – "unassuming" is an understatement.
+Strictly discussing physical appearances, the Coda four-door is easily the least interesting vehicle we have set our eyes on in years - unassuming is an understatement.
 Yet an in-depth look reveals the plain-Jane façade is deceiving.
-Hidden beneath the ho-hum sheetmetal, under the hard plastic dash and below the thin-pile carpet is an ingenious all-electric propulsion system.
-Not just forward thinking, it shows genuine promise and innovation.
+Hidden beneath the ho-hum sheetmetal, under the hard plastic dash materials and below the thin-pile carpet is an ingenious all-electric propulsion system.
+Not just forward thinking, it shows promise and innovation too.

 We recently spent several hours with Coda, visiting its first retail store, learning about the technology inside that uninspiring bodywork and taking an hour-long test drive in the Los Angeles Basin.
 Our visit answered a lot of questions.
 Who is behind Coda?
 What is the Chinese connection?
 How does the Coda sedan drive?
 Most importantly, how does newcomer Coda expect to compete against other EVs in the segment?

 Based in Southern California, CODA Automotive is a privately held American company that was established in 2009 (the name was apparently chosen because Coda automotive says its technology represents the end of combustion vehicles - a "coda" is the concluding passage of a musical movement or composition).
-Operating out of its Santa Monica headquarters, the company designs, manufactures and sells battery systems that are purpose-built for transportation and utility.
-Its first vehicle, the pure-EV Coda sedan, is a five-place, four-door sedan with a promised 150-mile range.
+Operating out of its headquarters in Santa Monica, the company designs, manufactures and sells battery systems that are purpose-built for transportation and utility.
+Its first vehicle, the pure-EV Coda sedan, is a five-place four-door sedan with a promised 150-mile range.